 Ok, so Frosties and Coco Pops might be out for a late night study session, but muesli and granola isn’t half bad nowadays.

 Packed full of oats, dried fruit, nuts and seeds as well as a little bit of sugar and calcium, this is the perfect mini meal to boost your flagging energy and starve off temptation of a seven item fried breakfast in the café.
 You can even get these clever little cereal cups to keep your yogurt/milk cool and your granola crisp.
 Genius!

 And finally, of course, water.
 As tempting as it is to have a triple espresso and ride the wave of caffeine, in the long run this won’t help.
 Remember caffeine dehydrates you, which leads to lack of focus, low mood and headaches resulting in a rubbish study session (and probably a very grumpy you, and nobody wants that).
 Keep a bottle of water with you and make sure to take regular sips (and you can even make use of our snazzy water machines).

 So there you have it, stick to these foods and your late night study sessions will be much more productive and enjoyable.

 But please remember none of these foods are a replacement for a good night’s sleep.
-Try to keep all-nighters to a minimum and make sure those you do have you balance out with a good rest afterwards.
+Try to keep all-nighters to a minimum and make sure you balance them out with a good rest afterwards.